OnsieaStudio/Ludani/docs/CONTRIBUTING.md

 ## For all types of contributions

-- **No duplicate** - Check if whatever contribution you plan to offer is not already present, You can check the page ["issues" of this repository](https://github.com/Onsiea/Onsiea/issues) or ["Pull resquests" of this repository](https://github.com/Onsiea/Onsiea/pulls) to avoid any duplication
+- **No duplicate** - Check if whatever contribution you plan to offer is not already present, You can check the page ["issues" of this repository](https://github.com/Onsiea/Onsiea/issues) to avoid any duplication

 - **Courtesy and joy** - Be sure to remain courteous, polite, and non-arrogant.*